SamuelMcEwan/Example-Scripts/README.md

 # hello-world
 Miscellaneous R Scripts and Utilities

-This repository contains a mismash of peripheral syntax files I have generated throughout my work at QIMR B (2020).
+This repository contains a mismash of peripheral syntax files I have generated throughout my work at QIMR B (2020) and personal time.
 A brief description of each file is listed here:
 - Setup.R: Clears session, Checks and Calls in my typical toolkit of Packages, Creates several useful functions
 - Recode_Var.R: A function I created to speed up the data cleaning/recoding process.
 The function can take an indefinite number of arguments and works on both vectors and dataframes.